FOREX-Dollar slips further after weak U.S. durable goods data

 The stronger-than-expected German IFO indicator for March boosted the euro earlier in the session.

-The dollar index, which measures the greenback against a basket of six major currencies, gained about 25 percent between early May and March 17, but has since slipped about 2.7 percent in the wake of the Fed statement on March 18.
+"We're still selling euro on rallies," he said.
+Last week's Fed statement, which suggested a less aggressive timeline for hiking rates, has led the dollar to give back a portion of its gains.

-Analysts said the dollar could trade within recent ranges until the release of the U.S. monthly employment report for March on April 3.
-Volatility could pick up, however, given how overextended the long-dollar and short-euro trades had become, said Axel Merk, president and chief investment officer of Palo Alto, California-based Merk Investments.
+The dollar index, which measures the greenback against a basket of six major currencies, gained about 25 percent between early May and the release of the Fed statement on March 18, but has since fallen about 2.7 percent.

-"These markets are at extremes, these markets are tired, so anything can shift the sentiment," he said.
+"I think the dollar will remain range-bound ahead of the payrolls report next week, and I think the bias will likely be on the downside on the dollar until then," said Sireen Harajli, a foreign exchange strategist at Mizuho Corporate Bank in New York.

-(Reporting by Sam Forgione; Additional reporting by Anirban Nag in London; Editing by W Simon and Richard Chang)
+(Reporting by Sam Forgione; Additional reporting by Anirban Nag in London Editing by W Simon)

 * Store Capital announces pricing of upsized public offering of common stock